Alcohol Abuse Intervention

 Should your alcohol intervention not lead to treatment, follow up and regroup with your professional interventionist or addiction professional.
 The interventionist’s experience and training will help you determine your next steps.

-What Are the Different Types of Interventions
+What Are the Different Types of Interventions?

-- Focus on Addiction Only
+- Focus only on addiction—not personal attacks

 Benefits of Hiring an Alcohol Intervention Specialist